 One of Europe’s biggest countries with one of its most complex histories, Germany is a destination that rewards repeated visits.
 It offers dynamic, unique cities such as Berlin, Munich, Hamburg, and Cologne, with plenty of often sobering history to discover.
 But ‘practical and efficient’ Germany can also seem blissfully romantic, particularly in its southern states of Bavaria and Baden-Wuttemburg.
 The country’s two biggest airport hubs at Frankfurt and Munich offer perfect start and end points for any trip through this beautiful region, or take a round trip to dive deeper into one of Europe’s most exciting countries.

-The Black Forest & Romantic Germany: Frankfurt to Munich
+The Black Forest & Romantic Germany: Frankfurt, Wurzburg and Munich

 How Long Should I Stay in Frankfurt?

 Frankfurt am Main, uncharitably nicknamed ‘Bankfurt’ or ‘Mainhattan,’ is the financial capital of Germany, known more for its airport and trade shows than any tourist attractions.
 But don’t board the first train out of town just yet.
 If you do have an extra day or two up your sleeve, Frankfurt is also home to arguably Germany’s best collection of museums outside Berlin.
 It also holds Germany’s largest botanical garden, and the mind-bending exhibits of Art City.
 If you do decide to get out of the city, Frankfurt is an ideal base for a Rhine and Lorelei wine tasting day.